NAMB's Valerie Saunders on trigger leads, storms and refis

 Valerie Saunders

-In an interview from Florida shortly before a storm, Saunders weighed in on how she and NAMB are contending with disaster risk, new government-sponsored enterprise restrictions on a rebounding refinance market and trade association policy positions in a polarized election year.
+In an interview from Florida shortly before a storm and taking a new position as chief executive strategist at the organization, Saunders weighed in on how she and NAMB are contending with disaster risk, new government-sponsored enterprise restrictions on a rebounding refinance market and trade association policy positions in a polarized election year.

 Excerpts of an Sept.
 27 interview with Saunders covering these topics and others, edited for clarity and length, follow.